-The zoo has the famous panda bears and they really do a great job making your experience at the zoo incredible.
+The San Diego Zoo has the famous panda bears and they really do a great job making your experience at the zoo incredible.

 The safari park is located in a separate location from the zoo and is an entirely different park.
 (And when I say a separate location, I don’t mean next door.
 The San Diego Safari Park is about 30 miles north of the zoo!)

 Once you are in the park, you can walk around.
 But the highlight is boarding a bus that circles the central safari area, where you can see animals in areas intended to resemble the animals’ natural habitats.
 The bus tour reminded me of the safari ride at Disney’s Animal Kingdom in Florida.

 Balboa Park is a great place, and honestly you could spend an entire day here because there are over 15 museums in this location.
 The San Diego Zoo is in the Balboa Park area of San Diego.
 If the zoo is not for you (because of prices, crowds, or animals are simply not your thing), there is still plenty to do in the area.